 You could try asking your child some questions about the dolls:

-If your child doesn’t have the best ‘fine motor skills’, you could also make up the paper dolls yourself.
-Or ask an older brother or sister to help you.
+If your child doesn’t have the best ‘fine motor skills’, you could cut the doll and clothes out yourself.
+Or ask an older child to help you.
 And whilst you are making them up, you can chat about bodies.

 Make sure you keep the paper dolls afterwards so that your child can come back and play with them again.
 Which then provides you with another opportunity to talk about bodies.